sirkamar/AROLib/README.md

 The `ex_throw` operator causes a reference to an exception object to be thrown.
 An unhandled exception will cause the program (or the currently executing thread) to immediately enter finalization and then terminate.

-The `ex_catch` keywork marks the end of the exception monitoring block and the beginning of the exception handling block.
+The `ex_catch` keyword marks the end of the exception monitoring block and the beginning of the exception handling block.

 An `ex_handle` block must be specified inside of the `ex_catch` block in order to handle a specific exception type (or one of its derived types) otherwise the exception will remain unhandled and will be passed out into to the next enclosing function block.
 The `ex_handle` operator takes as its parameter the exception class type name.
 It also implicitly declares a reference variable `ex_var` of the exception class type specified.